|Homepage:||Click to visit|

 Florence is known for being the birthplace of the Italian Renaissance, making it an epicenter for art and architecture.
 Florence is the capital city of the region of Tuscany and is bustling with commerce and culture.
 Situated on the national railway lines, it is extremely accessible to cities all over Europe.

 Below are the courses offered for the Elon in Florence Semester Study abroad program.
 These courses are offered every academic semester (unless otherwise indicated and as long as minimum enrollment is met.) **All students are required take either 4 or 8 credits of Italian Language.
+8 credits of Italian language will mean more classroom time; a great way to become FLUENT!

 Please note: Although it is indicated in parentheses how these courses have counted for credits toward graduation in the past, please consult with your adviser to see how they will count toward your particular degree program and to double check prerequisites.